 Final exam.
 For the final exam, you will read a set of evaluation articles, then critique them according to a set of questions with which you will be provided at the in-person exam.
 The readings will be posted during the last class of the quarter.
-The final exam will be during finals week, with the exact date and time to be available at the beginning of the quarter.
+The final exam will be on Wednesday, May 28, from 1-3 pm.
 There will be no make-up sessions.
 The exact format of the exam will be explained during the final week of class.